Lorazepam Abuse, Addiction, And Treatment Options

 As a short-acting, high potency benzodiazepine (meaning you feel the full effect faster), Ativan has a high potential for abuse.
 Due to these characteristics, according to the American Family Physician (AFP), Ativan is one of the most frequently abused benzodiazepine drugs (benzos).

-If you or a person within your life is using either a personal prescription for Ativan or someone else’s to self-treat a medical condition, these behaviors are in fact abuse, and very dangerous as well.
+If you or a person within your life is using either a personal prescription for Ativan or someone else’s to self-treat a medical condition, these behaviors are in fact abused, and very dangerous as well.
 When a drug is used without the expert authority of a doctor to inform the dosage (dose and frequency of use) a person is far more apt to use it in a way which is harmful to their health.

 In these circumstances, tolerance and dependence form more easily and quickly.
 These situations set the stage for further abuse, creating a prime atmosphere for compulsive patterns of drug-seeking.